 - Select and use insecticides safely.
 There are no magic sprays that kill bed bugs very well.
 Most commercial insecticides will kill bed bugs if applied carefully and directly to the insects and their hiding places.
 An exception is “Bug bombs”, or aerosol foggers.
 Foggers are mostly ineffective in controlling bed bugs.
 Because bed bugs hide in crevices and voids where aerosols do not penetrate, they are able to avoid contact with these insecticides.
 Their use is not recommended.
 Some of the products you may find helpful include:

 - Diatomaceous earth (DE) dust for insect control (not the same product as diatomaceous earth for swimming pool filters).
 This is an abrasive dust that dessicates, or dries out, bed bugs when they come in contact with it.
 Some pest control companies now use DE dust extensively in bed bug control.
 This relatively inexpensive dust can be purchased online or in garden centers or hardware stores.
-Look for products labeled for indoor use and dust all accessible crack, crevices and voids.
+Look for products labeled for indoor use and lightly dust all accessible crack, crevices and voids.

 - Track your success.
 Interceptor cups under your bed posts are also one of the best ways of keeping track of your success with bed bug control.
 Check the cups regularly and empty into a trash bag or bucket of soapy water.
 You may even want to keep track of how many bed bugs you catch weekly so that you can track your success.
 Wipe out the interceptors and make sure they are clean.
 Some devices, like the Climbup Interceptor, require redusting with a very small amount of talcum powder to make them slippery again and reduce the bed bug’s chance of escape.
 Note that talc is not toxic to bed bugs, but simply makes it harder for them to climb out of the cup.
 The talc should be barely visible, and more is definitely not better.